 Dance expresses the sensory experience of being alive.
-My mission as a choreographer is to bring the audience and performer alike, into a more embodied experience of who we are as creative and physical beings.
+My mission as a choreographer is to captivate and bring the audience and performer alike on a beautiful and meaningful journey.
+Through movement, I try to offer an embodied and potent experience of who we are as creative and physical beings.
 This after all is how we connect with ourselves and with others.

-I approach my work in movement with instinct and biology pointing towards the subtleties of the human experience.
-My choreography is emotionally and aesthetically driven.
-My research draws from life experience and somatic research.
-I create a sensory and emotional experience in order to attune to a dynamic quality of presence.
+I approach my work in movement with vulnerability and honesty in order to explore and express the subtleties of the human experience.
+My choreography is emotionally and aesthetically driven, drawing inspiration from life experience and somatic research.
+I create a rich sensory and emotional landscape in order to attune to a dynamic quality of presence.
 For me this leads to a rich embodiment of the present moment, creating a dynamic shared experience between performer and audience.